Doubts hang over UK's Johnson though bid to oust him fails

 The prime minister said he was “humbled” and took “full responsibility” — but went on to defend his attendance at parties as necessary for staff morale and call some of the criticism unfair.

-Johnson still faces a parliamentary ethics probe over “partygate,” and his government is also under intense pressure to ease the pain of skyrocketing energy and food bills, while managing the fallout from Britain’s exit from the European Union.
+Johnson still faces a parliamentary ethics probe that could conclude he deliberately misled Parliament over “partygate” — traditionally a resigning offense.
+His government is also under intense pressure to ease the pain of skyrocketing energy and food bills, while managing the fallout from Britain’s exit from the European Union.

-While party rules bar another no-confidence vote for 12 months, those rules can be changed by a handful of lawmakers who run a key committee.
-But both allies and opponents of Johnson doubt he will step down in the meantime.
+While party rules bar another no-confidence vote for 12 months, those rules can be changed by a handful of lawmakers who run a key Conservative committee.

+In the meantime, both allies and opponents of Johnson doubt he will step down willingly.

-Bale said Johnson would likely fight back with tax cuts and other policies designed to appeal to his party’s right-leaning base.
+Bale said Johnson would likely fight back with tax cuts and other policies designed to appeal to his party’s right-leaning lawmakers and supporters.

 “The problem with that is that it’s proposing, if you like, policy solutions to a personality problem,” he said.
 “It looks from opinion polls that the public have turned against Boris Johnson in particular, and that’s in part what’s dragging the Conservative Party down.”